nobodyisinocent/PLS100-Adapter/README.md

 # About the project files
 The complete project is available here for downloading.

-The project has been made with Kicad and FreeRooting under Linux.
+The project has been made with Kicad: https://www.kicad.org/

+and FreeRooting: https://github.com/freerouting/freerouting under Linux.